 Michael has developed his own techniques and specialized equipment for pulling cane and making Murrine using a vitigraph kiln.
 He incorporates these materials into furnace blown art.
 His signature art form uses elements of projection (designing on a flat surface to be in blown into a curve with the desired perspectives), precision cut roll-ups (assembling designs like quilt work instead of stacking), and custom Murrine (pulled from the furnace, kiln, and a mix).
 He is inspired by the art, culture, and landscapes of the American Southwest.

-Michael received formal glass training from the Bay Area Glass Institute (San Jose, CA, USA), Abate Zanetti (Murano, Italy, EU), and Bullseye (Emeryville, CA, USA).
+Michael received formal glass training from the Bay Area Glass Institute (San Jose, CA, USA), Abate Zanetti (Murano, Italy, EU), Bullseye (Emeryville, CA, USA), and Corning Museum of Glass (Corning, NY, USA).

 He has trained/worked with